-- 18. Take all necessary measures to ensure the social and economic rights of IDPs and refugees, including by adopting specific anti-discrimination policies (Greece); - 19.
-Clarify the legal status of refugees from neighbouring States with a focus on the prevention of statelessness (Slovenia); - 20.
+- 18. Take all necessary measures to ensure the social and economic rights of internally displaced persons and refugees, including by adopting specific anti-discrimination policies (Greece); - 19.
+Clarify the legal status of refugees from neighbouring States, with a focus on the prevention of statelessness (Slovenia); - 20.
 Call on the international community to provide technical assistance and financial support in line with the needs of Montenegro to implement the strategy conducive to a lasting solution to refugees and internally displaced persons (China). - 67.
-These recommendations will be examined by Montenegro which will respond in due course.
-The response of Montenegro will be included in the outcome report to be adopted by the Human Rights Council at its tenth session. - 68.
-All conclusions and/or recommendations contained in the present report reflect the position of the submitting State(s) and /or the State under review thereon.
+Montenegro will examine the above recommendations and will respond in due course.
+The responses of Montenegro will be included in the outcome report to be adopted by the Human Rights Council at its tenth session. - 68.
+All conclusions and/or recommendations contained in the present report reflect the position of the submitting State(s) and/or the State under review thereon.
 They should not be construed as endorsed by the Working Group as a whole.